Fabxx/XBMC360/README.md

 <joystick name="Controller (XBOX 360 For Windows)">

-NOTE: I provided a pre-defined controller mapping for generic Xbox 360 controllers for windows
+NOTE: I provided a pre-defined controller mapping for generic Xbox 360 controllers for windows and wine

+NOTE 2: the controller name but be Exactly the same as shown in the log, there must be no difference
+	in terms of Upper/lower case letters.